Why non-food treats should matter to food industry players

 It does not take a market research study to know that the first step to accessing a consumer group is understanding it, learning its behaviours and priorities, so that you can create your products to meet that consumer where they are.

-Because when you know this community as a consumer group, you understand what we need and how we need it.
-There is a pervasive, broad awareness of food allergy as a disease, and product development, packaging and marketing should all understand what we’re looking for—how we spend more time reading labels than most consumers and how we are diligent and vigilant in our efforts to keep ourselves safe from exposure.
+As the CEO of FARE, as a food allergy patient, as a clinician, I want the food industry to know our community.
+Because when you know this community as a consumer group, and you understand what we need and how we need it, when there is pervasive, broad awareness of food allergy as a disease, when product development, packaging, and marketing all understand what we’re looking for – how we spend more time reading labels than most consumers – how we are diligent and vigilant as we work to keep ourselves safe from an exposure—when you have that embedded in your processes, I believe the outcome is better products, better labelling, better ingredients, more information, and informed products that are developed with this community in mind.

 And so, I came here to tell you a story about the Teal Pumpkin Project, and hopefully, now you know us a little better.